How To Make A Gluten-Free Sourdough Starter

 Day 1

-• Mix together equal parts of a gluten free flour blend and water in a clean bowl or quart-sized mason jar.
-I used a ¼ cup flour to ¼ cup water ratio.
-If your gluten free flour blend is starchy, you will want to use a little more water.
+• Mix equal parts of a gluten-free flour blend and water (1:1) in a clean bowl or quart-sized mason jar.
+I start with 1/4 cup of flour to 1/4 cup of water.
 You want the starter to have the consistency of a slightly thick pancake batter.
-Stay away from using pure starch sources such as tapioca and potato.
+Do not use pure starch sources such as tapioca and potato.
+If you are using the Cultures for Health Gluten-Free Culture, add it to the jar.
+Mix well.

 • NOTE: I highly recommend using filtered or bottled water.
 Chlorine and chemicals will kill the beneficial bacteria you are trying to grow.